samfeldstein/personal-site-astro/src/pages/uses.md

 title: Things I Use
 ---

+I love tools, and I wish everyone would include a page like this on their website.
+Futzing with tools is often a waste of time, but once in a while you find one that's legitimately game-changing ([Anki](https://apps.ankiweb.net/), for instance).
+I pretty much live for that.

 ## Writing

-I like playing with new tools, so I cycle through quite a few of them.
 At the moment, I'm writing everything in [VS Code](https://code.visualstudio.com).
 There are some advantages to doing so which maybe I'll write about someday.

 [Enso](https://enso.sonnet.io/) comes in handy for distraction-free word-dumping.
 I'd use [beat](https://www.beat-app.fi) if I still wrote screenplays, except maybe not, because VS Code also has a very good [fountain plugin](https://marketplace.visualstudio.com/items?itemName=piersdeseilligny.betterfountain).